uzaymacar/attention-mechanisms/README.md

 ## Examples
 These layers can be plugged-in to your projects (whether language models or other types of RNNs) within seconds, just like any other TensorFlow layer with Keras integration.
 See the example below:
+See the below general-purpose example for instance.
 ```
 from tensorflow.keras.layers import Input, Embedding, LSTM, Dense
-from layers import Attention, SelfAttention
+from layers import Attention

 X = Input(shape=(sequence_length,), batch_size=batch_size) # define input layer for summary
 ## Token Embedding (Pretrained or Not) ##